Terms and Conditions

 Accidents & Damage

-First aid boxes are located in the Café area, the Kitchen and in the Main Hall and the hirer must notify the bookings clerk using the village hall email address of any items used from a first aid box as soon as possible after the event.
+First aid boxes are in the small alcove opposite the kitchen door and in the Main Hall and the hirer must notify the bookings clerk using the village hall email address of any items used from a first aid box as soon as possible after the event.

 The hirer is responsible for any financial recompense to repair damage caused by anyone present as part of the event.
 The Village Hall reserves the right to withhold the security bond, paid in advance by the hirer, until such matters are resolved.